The Strong Gravitational Lens Finding Challenge: Lens finding methods

 The lens detector is based on a CNN, trained with the provided training datasets.
 The CNN is implemented in Python, using the TensorFlow framework\footnote{http://www.tensorflow.org/}.
 Both ground multichannel and space monochannel image classifiers have the exact same CNN architecture.

-The network itself consists of three convolutional layers (11x11-32, 5x5-64 and 3x3-64), followed by two fully-connected layers ($256$ and $64$ neurons) and an output softmax layer .
+The network itself consists of three convolutional layers (11x11-32, 5x5-64 and 3x3-64), followed by two fully-connected layers ($256$ and $64$ neurons) and an output softmax layer.
 The first five layers use the ELU activation function, which in our tests led to significantly faster convergence compared to ReLU and even SoftPlus activation.
 Dropout regularization is applied to both convolutional and fully connected layers, with ``keep'' probabilities $p=2/3$ and $p=1/2$, respectively.

-Prior to entering the first convolutional layer, input image data are rescaled and dynamic-range compressed with function $f(x) = \mathrm{arcsinh} (10^{11} x)$, and bad pixels are simply set to 0.
+Prior to entering the first convolutional layer, input image data are rescaled and the dynamic-range compressed with the function $f(x) = \mathrm{arcsinh} (10^{11} x)$, and bad pixels are simply set to 0.
 Data augmentation (increasing the amount of training data by modifying and reusing it) is performed in the form of random up-down and left-right image flipping, plus $k\pi/2$ rotations, where $k$ is a random integer in the $[0,3]$ range.
-Additionally, a small rotation with random angle $\theta$ is applied, involving bicubic image resampling. $\theta$ follows a Gaussian distribution with mean $\mu=0$ and standard deviation $\sigma_{\theta}=5^{\circ}$.
+Additionally, a small rotation with random angle $\theta$ is applied, involving bicubic image resampling. the angle $\theta$ is drawn from a Gaussian distribution with mean $\mu=0$ and standard deviation $\sigma_{\theta}=5^{\circ}$.
 No attempt was made to generate and randomize bad pixel masks in the data augmentation process.

-The CNN weights are initialized to random values using a truncated Gaussian distribution with mean $\mu=0$ and standard deviation $\sigma=5.10^{-2}$.
-The network is trained on a Titan-X ``Pascal'' nVidia GPU using the \textit{Adam} gradient-based optimizer during 800 epochs, with an initial learning rate $\eta(t=0)=10^{-3}$ and a learning rate decay $\eta(t+1)/\eta(t)=0.99$, where $t$ is the epoch.
+The CNN weights are initialized to random values using a truncated Gaussian distribution with mean $\mu=0$ and standard deviation $\sigma=0.05$.
+The network is trained on a Titan-X ``Pascal'' nVidia GPU using the ADAM gradient-based optimizer during 800 epochs, with an initial learning rate $\eta(t=0)=10^{-3}$ and a learning rate decay $\eta(t+1)/\eta(t)=0.99$, where $t$ is the epoch.
 Because of a lack of time, tests were limited to assessing the basic classification performance on a subset of the of 1,000 images/datacubes, using the 19,000 others for training.